helmet33/diamond-api/README.md

 In this exercise we will build a HTTP API for keeping stock of our diamonds.

 ## Exercises
-1. In diamond.js, write code to create a sqlite database, with a single table that has the folloiwng fields:
+1. In diamond.js, write code to create a sqlite database, with a single table that has the folloiwng fields (Explanations for all fields except id are available in the file prices-of-diamonds.html. id should be a auto-incrementing primary key.):
   - id
   - carat
   - cut